 - Keep Match case selected.

 - Click Replace all.
-This is replace the remainder of the lower case “week”.
+This replaces the remainder of the lower case “week”.

 4. Lower the overall passing grade to 60 out of 100

-So in this scenario we have provided the pass grade as 62 as you can see in our “if” formula:
+So in this scenario, we have provided the passing grade as 62 as you can see in our “if” formula:

-Dumbledore, a man of infinite generosity, has ordered me to lower the pass grade for all student for all courses to “60”.
+Dumbledore, a man of infinite generosity, has ordered me to lower the passing grade for all student for all courses to “60”.